Probiodrug to present at Alzheimer’s and Parkinson’s Diseases Congress

 To date, Probiodrug’s pipeline consists of two small molecule inhibitors of the QC-enzyme, PQ912 and PQ1565, and a monoclonal antibody, PBD-C06, targeting pGlu-Abeta.

 PQ912 is the first QC-inhibitor being tested in patients.
 The Phase 2a study is a randomized, double-blind multi-center study which plans to enrol a total of 110 patients with early stage Alzheimer’s disease.
-The study is led by internationally renowned experts in AD in six European countries at about 18 sites, with the Alzheimer Center, VU Medical Center (VUmc), Amsterdam being the lead center.
+The study is led by internationally renowned experts in AD in seven European countries at 21 sites, with the Alzheimer Center, VU Medical Center (VUmc), Amsterdam being the lead center.
 The primary endpoint of the trial is the safety and tolerability of PQ912 compared with placebo over a three-month treatment period.
 Additionally, a set of exploratory read-outs comprising cognitive tests, functional assessments by EEG and functional MRI and new molecular biomarkers in CSF will be used to evaluate the compound’s effect on the pathology of the disease.

 PBD-C06 is a monoclonal antibody, currently in preclinical stage.
 PBD-C06 targets pGlu-Abeta, aiming to selectively clear the brain of pGlu-Abeta while leaving non-toxic forms of Abeta untouched.
 PBD-C06 has been successfully humanized and also de-immunized to avoid detection by the patient’s endogenous immune system.
 For the first time for an anti-pGlu-Abeta approach PBD-C06 has not only shown the ability to reduce Abeta/plaques but also to significantly improve cognitive deficits in aged Alzheimer’s mice.
 Moreover, no evidence was found of increased microhemorrhages after treatment with PBD-C06.